akupara/pymercury/README.md

 # pymercury
-Tools for SQLAlchemy and Alembic
+Utilities for SQLAlchemy and Alembic